azuzCoder/hello-world/README.md

 I do same changes for test

-This have written for test pull command
+This has written for test pull command